GearHost/Docs/connect-to-sql-server.md

 #Connecting to a SQL database using SQL Server Management Studio 2014

-This article covers two steps needed to connect to your SQL database with GearHost.
+This article covers 3 steps needed to connect to your SQL database with GearHost.
 The steps are:

 1. Install SQL Server Management Studio 2014 (SSMS)
 2. Gather your SQL Server database credentials